The complete guide to business finance

 Although a company may depend on the financing available from angel investors, some small businesses may be concerned about the extent to which equity share holders may then demand a say in the way the business is being run.

-Although venture capital may be one of the most traditional ways for small businesses to raise capital, the Department for Business Innovation and Skills recognises that many such enterprises currently find it practically impossible to fund their businesses in this way.
+Although venture capital may be one of the most traditional ways for small businesses to raise capital, the Department for Business Innovation and Skills recognizes that many such enterprises currently find it practically impossible to fund their businesses in this way.

 A similarly traditional way of small business funding lies in the bank loan.
 The relationship between the manager of the high street bank and the local small business owner probably conjures up a quintessentially British picture of small town life.